MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/installation-scenario/cloud-installation.md

      - cc-dispute-kieserver
      - cc-dispute-rhpamcentr

  If you look at the diagram,this comprises your working environment.
  But what if you have special needs of tools and components?
 Or you simply want to know what you are working on.
  Lets go ahead and delete the whole project and start a new deployment based on your requirements.

+     - Go back to your home page by clicking the home icon on the top left hand side.
      - Click on the kebab on the right hand side of your project name
      - Select Delete Project.
      - Type in credit-card-dispute and click on Delete.